 - OMDL Delma Island Airport

-- OMDW (IATA code JXB?)
-Al Maktoum International Airport, Dubai.
-Previously called to as Jebel Ali International Airport (IATA airport code JXB not confirmed).
+- OMDW (IATA code DWC) Al Maktoum International Airport, Dubai.
+Previously called Jebel Ali International Airport (IATA airport code JXB not confirmed).

 - OMFJ (IATA code FJR) Fujairah International Airport (Al Fujeirah, Fujaira, Fujeira)

 - OMRK (IATA code RKT) Ras Al Khaimah International Airport (Khayma, Khaymah, Khaima)

 - OMSJ (IATA code SHJ) Sharjah International Airport (Sharja)